mreschka/helios2mqtt/README.md

 Based on the idea of [mqtt-smarthome](https://github.com/mqtt-smarthome) and especially on the work of hobbyquaker [hm2mqtt.js](https://github.com/hobbyquaker/hm2mqtt.js) I decided to build a bridge for my helios KWL system to mqtt.

-Set is now implemented but without any checks.
+Setting values from mqtt to helios is implemented but without any checks.
 The published value will be written as it is.

 Please read the --help output for commandline options.
 I tried to stick as close as possible to hm2mqtt.js.